xavierlefevre/shared-react-components-example/readme.md

 ## Key learnings!

-### **0. ⁉️ Should I develop such a project?**
+### **0. ⁉️ Should you develop such a project?**

-From our experience, we proved in which condition it is valuable to share components between apps: [find out with this article](https://medium.com/theodo/when-and-how-to-share-ui-components-between-apps-a44a44382de1).
+From our experience, we proved in which condition it is valuable to share components between apps: [find out more with this article](https://medium.com/theodo/when-and-how-to-share-ui-components-between-apps-a44a44382de1).

 ### **1. 🧐 Use a mono-repository**